Crochet and Crystals … my dream combination!

 Pattern is written in both US and UK crochet terminology and includes 2 sizes: small and medium.

 - Yarn: Approx. 25g thin worsted weight or DK cotton.
 Being an eco bunny I used Paintbox Recycled Cotton which is more like DK in thickness.
 I love it’s eco friendliness and rustic look.
-BUT it’s currently unavailable!
-I highly recommend Hoooked Soft Cotton instead, it has a better choice of colours and I’ve been very impressed with it (my free Sun, Cloud and Rainbow patterns).
+I also highly recommend Hoooked Soft Cotton, it has a better choice of colours and I’ve been very impressed with it although it is a little splitty (see my free Sun, Cloud and Rainbow patterns).

 - US Size G (4mm) or E (3.5mm) crochet hook.
 I used G (4mm) but some of my testers used a size E (3.5mm) to meet gauge.
 I love Clover Soft Touch and Clover Amour